yusukebe/ramen-api/README.md

   .then(json => console.log(json.shop.name)) // => 吉村家
 ```

-Why Ramen? :ramen: is super delicious :yum:
+This repository manages the application source code and the content including photos.

+You might want to say *why Ramen?* And, I will say. ***:ramen: is super delicious!! :yum:***

 ## Features

 * :star2: Support REST API and GraphQL.
-* :framed_picture: We can get an information of Ramen shops and the photos.
+* :framed_picture: We can get an information of Ramen shops and the rich photos.
 * :free: Completely free.
 * :technologist: You can contribute by adding Ramen content.

 ## Information

 * **Currently, Ramen API is a beta version**.
-* The information of a Ramen shop and Photos are under the [Creative Commons copyright license *CC/BY*](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+* The information of a Ramen shop and photos are under the [Creative Commons copyright license *CC/BY*](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 * If you use photos in your application publicly, you **should** show the author `id` or `name` of the photos as a credit.
 * Authentication is not required.
-* There is no rate limitation.
+* There is no rate-limitation.

 ## Base URL